a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/03.Objects and Composition/README.txt

 console, depending on its value: distance < 0.1 – "Beep!
 Beep!
 Beep!"; 0.1 <= distance < 0.25 – "Beep!
 Beep!";
 0.25 <= distance < 0.5 – "Beep!".
 In any other case, print an empty string.

+06. From JSON to HTML Table
+You’re tasked with creating an HTML table of students and their scores.
+You will receive a single string representing an array of objects, the table’s headings should be equal to the object’s keys, while each object’s values should be a new entry in the table.
+Any text values in an object should be escaped, in order to avoid introducing dangerous code into the HTML.